 - Cajun Dirty Rice: The earthy, pungent flavors in Dirty rice draw out the spicy flavors in this margarita!

-- Fish Tacos: Fish Taco Bowls or regular tacos are an obvious option for tropical cocktails!
+- Tacos: Fish Taco Bowls or regular hand-held tacos, like pork carnita, black bean, blackened shrimp and slaw, and baja chicken are an obvious option for tropical cocktails!

 - Black Bean Burgers: The southwestern flavors found in black bean burgers work beautifully with spicy cocktails!

-- Enchiladas: The burst of citrus flavors in a margarita are a great way to cut the richness found in your favorite enchilada or Enchilada Suizas Bake!
+- Enchiladas, Fajitas and Burritos: The burst of citrus flavors in a margarita are a great way to cut the richness found in your favorite enchiladas, Enchilada Suizas Bake, skirt steak for fajitas, and chicken fajita bake!

 - Mole: The complex flavors in mole stand up well to the tartness of this cocktail!